MiaFrey/PlantingTrees/README.md

 Then we calculate the albedo that stays stable, which is not influenced by the trees planted.
 Afterward, we can determine the new albedo including the trillion new trees and we can find the change of albedo.

 We implemented a first-order linear time-invariant system to simulate a gradual increase in temperature.
 Trees absorb CO2 at different rates, hence the type of tree matters.
-Mangroves, oaks, and chestnuts are good candidates, but one should keep in mind that species need to be planted according to their local climate (Mesnage and Vlachos, 2020).
-An Oak normally takes 40 years to grow large (Local Tree Estimates, n/a) and a Mangrove 15 (Deibus, 2020).
+Mangroves, oaks, and chestnuts are good candidates, but one should keep in mind that species need to be planted according to their local climate [[10]](#10).
+An Oak normally takes 40 years to grow large [[9]](#9) and a Mangrove 15 [[5]](#5).
 Thus, for the time constant (TC) we decided to take the average of the two.
 Additionally, we assume that after four times the TC, the tree is fully grown.
-This stems from an analogy often used in engineering, the so-called electrical RC circuit (cf. the image below).
+This stems from an analogy often used in engineering, the so-called electrical RC circuit (Figure 3).
 It assumes that after 1 TC (on the picture RC) the result is around 66% and after 4 TC it almost reached 100%.
 This is in our eyes a realistic approximation that represents an increase of temperature as the albedo reacts quickly to it and seen from above, a tree's surface grows fast in the beginning and then less with time.
 But we would like to note that it would be necessary to verify this development in further analysis.

 <p align="center">
     <img src="https://user-images.githubusercontent.com/110820736/186137775-7de9df48-0d98-491e-a090-5603ddbb5f2f.png" width="600">